ambilykk/tfswitcustomcontrols/README.md

 TFS 2013 Work Item custom Controls
 ====================

 Team Foundation Server 2013 Work Item Custom Controls for TFS Web access and Visual Studio.

+TFS provides set of controls to customize the work items like Bug, testcase, and so on.
+Built-in controls are limited in number and functionality and often require new controls to support the project or organization specific requirements.

-TFS provides built-in controls to customize work item types, which may not meet specific requirements.
-TFS provide lot of extensibility points to customize the work items to match the specific requirements.
-Here, we will publish set of custom controls which can address the common requirements of TFS work item tracking customization.
+TFS provides lot of extensibility points to develop new custom controls for web access and Visual Studio.
+This Repository is to publish set of custom controls which can address the common requirements of TFS work item customization to GitHub.
+Currently the collection consists of three web access controls and one Visual Studio control.
+More controls will be added to the repository.

 <b>CheckboxListControl</b>